KIET-Github/2024-C-Training/README.md

-# Section-A
+# Section-C
 <ol>
-  <li>Please upload all your leetcode/DSA assignments in the folder marked by your university roll no only.</li>
+  <li>Please upload all your Leetcode/DSA assignments in the folder marked by your university roll no only.</li>
   <li>Use Pull/Push request after forking the repository.</li>
-  <li>Contact your section's SPC for apporving the request</li>
+  <li>Contact your section's SPC for approving the request</li>
 </ol>